smugmug/yui-gallery/src/sm-map/README.md

 * `get()` supports an optional `defaultValue` argument that will be returned if the given key isn't found.

+* `merge()` merges one or more maps.
+There is no ES6 equivalent.

 * `toJSON()` is an alias for `entries()` (ES6 doesn't define `toJSON()`).

 * Does not support ES6 iterators, as most browsers don't implement them yet.

+* The Y.Map constructor accepts either an array of entries, a Y.Map instance, or a native Map instance containing entries that should be added to the new map.
+The ES6 Map constructor only accepts an array of entries.

 * The Y.Map constructor doesn't accept a `comparator` argument, whereas the ES6 Map constructor does.
 Its only valid value in ES6 is the string "is", which